-Virtana Migrate provides you with full visibility into existing on-premises workloads so you can better plan for your AWS migration.
+Virtana Workload Placement provides you with full visibility into existing on-premises workloads so you can better plan for your AWS migration.
 This enables you to understand performance and cost implications and make the best decisions about application priorities, grouping, and deployments.

 Understand AWS cloud cost management integrations

-The read-only AWS Integration allows Virtana Platform to collect performance data at regular intervals from AWS for analysis.
-With Virtana Optimize you can create single or multiple integrations, depending on how many AWS accounts you want to analyze.
+The read-only AWS Integration allows Virtana Platform to collect performance and cost data at regular intervals from AWS for analysis.
+With Virtana Cloud Cost Management you can create single or multiple integrations, depending on how many AWS accounts you want to analyze.

 Get rightsizing recommendations for AWS EC2s

-The Optimize Rightsizing reports enable you to analyze cost data across all of your consolidated or linked AWS accounts.
+The Virtana Cloud Cost Management Rightsizing reports enable you to analyze cost data across all of your consolidated or linked AWS accounts.
 Each recommendation found in your AWS EC2 rightsizing report compares your EC2’s costs and utilization against the most currently available AWS SKU library to determine which combination would best suit your existing workload needs.
 You can also add optional constraints, such as CPU utilization not exceeding a particular level, to guide recommendation results and discover other use-case-driven savings opportunities.

 Surface AWS idle resources

-Use Optimize Idle Resources reporting to keep track of your unused cloud resources.
+Use Virtana Cloud Cost Management Idle Resources reporting to keep track of your unused cloud resources, with the ability to customize recommendations based on workload (such as only surface as idle after X number of days).
 For AWS instances, you can identify:

 - EBS resources that are not attached to an EC2 instance or that are attached to stopped EC2 instances